Ke32018/Data_visualization/Project 2 Report.md

 #### 3.2 The story of visualization
 The main characters in the visualization is Adam,Adagrad and SGD Nesterov.

 The main data of the visualization is logistic regression training negative log likelihood on MNIST images with 10,000 bag-of-words feature vectors.

-The visualization graph uses three lines of different colors to clearly compare the training costs of the three algorithms under different (0-45) iteration times.Our aim is to compare different algorithm to show some of Adam’s advantages.
+The visualization graph uses three lines of different colors to clearly compare the training costs of the three algorithms under different (0-45) iteration times.Our aim is to compare different algorithm to show some of Adamâ€™s advantages.

-But this curve has flaws in cognitive theory, such as insufficient data clarity, and unfriendly red-green color blindness.There are redundant grid lines, etc.

 #### 3.3 how to read it

-According to the core information of the figure, the training cost difference of the three algorithms under the same number of iterations can be compared vertically.
-The line chart can help readers to study the reduction in training costs as the number of iterations increases.
+According to the core information in the figure, readers can compare the vertical coordinate values (training cost) of three different color curves (algorithms) under the same number of iterations from the vertical direction.
+Readers can learn from the change trend of the three different color curves on the line chart the different decreasing trend of the training cost of the three algorithms as the number of iterations increases.

 We can understand the data about the result of logistic regression training negative log likelihood on MNIST images with 10,000 bag-of-words feature vectors.
-We can find some important contexts.
-For example, the Adam yields similar convergence as SGD with momentum and both converge faster than Adagrad.
+We can find some important contents.
+For example, the Adam yields similar convergence as SGD with momentum and both converge faster than Adagrad.From the different downward trend of training costs of the three curves, we can find the advantages of Adam's algorithm compared to the other two algorithms.

 #### 3.4 visual variables
 The curve in the figure represents that changing value of training cost because of different iterations over entire dataset.Different curve colors represent different algorithm types.